How we can transform healthcare by moving from pipeline to platform

 Center for Individualized Medicine, which brings genomics into routine

 clinical care, and co-founded the Mayo Clinic Center for Innovation.
 He is

-a member of the Mayo Clinic Board of Trustees and
+a member of the Mayo Clinic Board of Trustees and Governors.

-Dr. Farrugia has been a Mayo Clinic physician for 32 years.
-He is
+Dr. Farrugia has been a Mayo Clinic physician for more than 30 years.
+He

 Department of Internal Medicine, and the Department of Physiology

-A Blueprint for Transformation from the Mayo Clinic Center
+Fast: A Blueprint for Transformation from the Mayo Clinic Center

 for Innovation,” a book highlighting the need for change in the

 delivery of health care.
-Dr. Farrugia is a past president of the American
+He is a past president of the American